openshift/enhancements/enhancements/dns/externaldns-operator.md

-Note that the OpenShift [Route source implementation](https://github.com/kubernetes-sigs/external-dns/blob/master/source/ocproute.go) in ExternalDNS supports some of the common [ExternalDNS annotations](https://github.com/kubernetes-sigs/external-dns/blob/master/source/source.go), such as the ExternalDNS TTL and target override annotations.
+Note that the OpenShift [Route source implementation](https://github.com/kubernetes-sigs/external-dns/blob/master/source/ocproute.go) in ExternalDNS supports some of the common [ExternalDNS annotations](https://github.com/kubernetes-sigs/external-dns/blob/master/source/source.go), such as the ExternalDNS TTL, hostname, and target override annotations.

 Currently, the Ingress Operator publishes wildcard DNS Records to point an Ingress Controller's domain to the Ingress Controller's
 LoadBalancer type Service (or alternatively, a cluster administrator configures this for their administrator-managed Load Balancer, etc.).